 The Bowling Green State University architecture and environmental design major enhances students' problem-solving ability and produces critical thinkers that can address challenges in the built environment.

-Within a newly constructed design studio setting, students investigate real-world issues, integrate solutions and test alternatives to conventions.
+Students investigate real-world issues, integrate solutions and test alternatives to conventions in a design studio setting.

 The Department of Architecture and Environmental Design emphasizes technical expertise and entrepreneurial experience in the architecture and design fields.
-Those are supplemented with intensive curricula in research, theory, systems, sustainability, structures, materials, methods and professional practice to create capable graduates.
+Those are supplemented with intensive coursework in research, theory, systems, sustainability, structures, materials, methods and professional practice.

 Inspiring and empowering students to enhance the global built environment.